Poetry Helps Inmates Cope in Prison

 SHELTON - Living in prison isn't easy.
 There's little privacy and a near-constant cacophony of people moving around, staff radios crackling, announcements blaring over the intercom and heavy metal doors clanging shut.

-But Hans Hale, an offender at Washington Corrections Center (WCC), has found a way to cope with it all -- poetry.
+But Hans Hale, an inmate at Washington Corrections Center (WCC), has found a way to cope with it all -- poetry.

 "It gives us great enlightenment, and provides a different avenue than being physical and confrontational," said Hale, 46.
 "Poetry has taught us you don't have to use fists, you can use words."

-Aws initially created a poetry 'open mic' night as a way to introduce poetry to offenders and help build their self-confidence.
-The program became so popular, she decided to start holding a poetry slam where offenders perform their works in front of students from The Evergreen State College This will take you to another website.
-The students are enrolled at a "social psychology of the prison-industrial complex" course at the college.
-They act as audience members and observe the impact poetry has on offenders.
+Aws initially created a poetry 'open mic' night as a way to introduce poetry to inmates and help build their self-confidence.
+The program became so popular, she decided to start holding a poetry slam where inmates perform their works in front of students from The Evergreen State College The students are enrolled at a "social psychology of the prison-industrial complex" course at the college.
+They act as audience members and observe the impact poetry has on inmates.

-Jeanne Thietje, a WCC community partnership program coordinator, said the poetry slam has been a positive experience for both offenders and students.
+Jeanne Thietje, a WCC community partnership program coordinator, said the poetry slam has been a positive experience for both inmates and students.

 Several of them are also members of a writer's group that meets regularly to share literary projects.
 Some are also members of a theater group that puts on plays and performances.